mjbrisebois/holochain-client-js/docs/API_AdminClient.md

   - defaults to `null`
 - `agent_hash` - (*required*) a 39 byte `Uint8Array` that is an `AgentPubKey`
 - `dnas` - (*required*) an object of key/values that correspond to
-  - `key` - a DNA nickname for this DNA
+  - `key` - a DNA role ID for this DNA
   - `value` - a 39 byte `Uint8Array` that is a registered `DnaHash`

 Returns a Promise that resolves with the installation details